-Task SAS Language Function(s) assign and verify librefs LIBNAME, LIBREF, PATHNAME get information about executed host environment commands SYSRC
+Task SAS Language Function or Functions assign and verify librefs LIBNAME, LIBREF, PATHNAME get information about executed host environment commands SYSRC

 Note: Of course, you can also use other functions, such as ABS, MAX, and TRANWRD, with %SYSFUNC.
 A few SAS language functions are not available with %SYSFUNC.
-See Chapter 13, "Macro Language Dictionary," on page 163 for more details. \triangle
+See "%SYSFUNC and %QSYSFUNC Functions" on page 257 for more details. $\triangle$